This park is currently closed due to fire hazard.

 The traditional sites are typical of those found in BC Parks.
 They can accommodate camping units from a tent to a large recreational vehicle.
 The sites are in both treed and open grassy areas.
 The informal sites allow for groups of camping units to camp together.
 Some of these group sites are in treed areas, however some are out in the open with no trees or shade.
 All three campgrounds offer both styles of camping.
 If there are no staff at the campground upon arrival, choose a site and pay later.
 Staff will be at the campground at least once a day during the camping season.
 The entrance gates are not locked at night.
 The nearest pay phone is right where you enter Tunkwa campground and the nearest amenities are in Logan Lake.

 A minimum of 4 consecutive weeks must be booked.
-The long stay program is from May 1 - October 12 in this park.
-Please contact the operator to book one of these sites.
+The long stay program is from May 1 to October 12 in this park.
+Please contact the Park Operator to book one of these sites.
+Information on other parks participating in this pilot program, or a link to the Long Stay Policy document, is available on the Frontcountry Camping Policies and Fees webpage.

 Long-stay camping available. $70/week